Bakhomious/unideb-state-exam/src/2-5-software_engineering.md

 #### Adapter

-**Intent**: "Convert the interface of a class into another interface clients expect.
+"Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces."

-**Known Uses**:

-- `java.io.InputStreamReader`
-- `java.io.OutputStreamWriter`
-- `jakarta.xml.bind.annotation.adapters.XmlAdapter`

 #### Decorator

-**Intent**: "Attach additional responsibilities to an object dynamically.
+"Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality."

-- `java.io.InputStream`
-- `java.io.OutputStream`
-- `java.util.Collections#unmodifiableXXX()`

 ### Behavioral Patterns